Japan edges closer to intervention in yen after rare gov't, cbank joint statement | Business

 But many market players doubt that G7 member Japan will step in soon to directly prop up the yen, a diplomatically fraught and potentially costly course of action that last occurred 20 years ago.
 After a meeting with his Bank of Japan (BOJ) counterpart, top currency diplomat Masato Kanda told reporters that Tokyo will "respond flexibly with all options on the table."

 He declined to say whether Tokyo could negotiate with other countries to jointly step into the market.
-The G7, of which Japan is a member, has a long-standing policy that markets ought to determine currency rates, but that the group will closely coordinate on currency moves, and that excessive and disorderly exchange-rate moves could hurt growth.
+The G7 has a long standing policy that markets ought to determine currency rates, but that the group will closely coordinate on currency moves, and that excessive and disorderly exchange-rate moves could hurt growth.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)